 Interpreter: A person who translates for litigants with limited English language ability or hearing impaired litigants in any part of the courthouse.

-Joint Custody: Both parents share legal custody of the child.
-This means they must make decisions together about the important decisions being made about their children.
-They share this responsibility regardless of which parent lives with the children.
+Joint Legal Custody: When both parents share legal custody of the child.
+This means they must make important decisions together about their child.
+They share this responsibility regardless of which parent primarily lives with the child.
+See Legal Custody.

-Judge: The individual who is in charge of the courtroom, listens to witnesses, examines evidence, and decides any legal questions that arise during the proceedings.
-Following the presentation of all evidence, he or she determines the outcome of the case and issues any necessary orders.
+Judge: The person who is in charge of the courtroom, listens to witnesses, examines evidence, and decides any legal questions that come up during the case.
+The judge determines the outcome of the case and issues any necessary orders.

 Judicial Hearing Officer (JHO): A former or retired judge who hears contested paternity, custody and visitation, and order of protection cases in Family Court.
-In New York City, JHOs may also be assigned adoptions and permanency hearings.
-Usually, JHO’s hear cases and report their recommendations to a judge.
+Usually JHOs hear cases and report their recommendations to a judge.
 The judge then determines the outcome of the cases.

-Juvenile Delinquent: A person at least age 7 years of age but under age 16 who commits an act that, if committed by an adult, would constitute a crime.
+Juvenile Delinquent: A person at least 7 years of age but under 18 who commits an act that, if committed by an adult, would constitute a crime.